Accessibility of Kundo Help Center

 Updated

-We want as many people as possible to be able to use Kundo Knowledge.
-This guide describes how the knowledge bases comply with the Swedish Act on Accessibility to Digital Public Services, any known accessibility problems and how you can report deficiencies to us so that we can remedy them.
+We want as many people as possible to be able to use Kundo Help Center.
+This guide describes how the Help Center comply with the Swedish Act on Accessibility to Digital Public Services, any known accessibility problems and how you can report deficiencies to us so that we can remedy them.

-We are aware that the knowledge bases are not fully accessible.
+We are aware that the Help Center are not fully accessible.
 See the section about content that is not accessible below for more information.

-What can you do if you cannot use parts of the knowledge bases?
+What can you do if you cannot use parts of the Help Centers?

-We constantly strive to improve the accessibility of our knowledge bases.
-If you come across a problem that is not described on this page, or if you feel that the knowledge base does not fulfil legal requirements, e-mail our support team to let us know about the problem.
+We constantly strive to improve the accessibility of our Help Centers.
+If you come across a problem that is not described on this page, or if you feel that the Help Center does not fulfil legal requirements, e-mail our support team to let us know about the problem.

 We set aside a certain amount of time every six months to work on accessibility, and we use this to continuously address any deficiencies we are aware of.

-Technical information about the accessibility of the knowledge bases
+Technical information about the accessibility of the Help Centers

 Problems for the blind